Comics : Amazing Fantasy #15

 At the end of what seems to be Spidey's very own TV special, he is besieged by requests.
 Life magazine wants a picture spread.
 An agent wants to put him in the movies.
 A reporter wants an interview.
 The already jaded youth gives them the brush-off.
 "See my agent, boys!", he says, "I'm busy!"
 Then, still in costume, with his blue pants draped over his right arm, he steps into the most fateful moment of his life.

-Out in the hallway, a blonde-haired man runs past Spider-Man with a policeman right on his heels.
-"Stop him!", the cop yells, "If he makes it to the elevator, he'll get away!"
+Out in the hallway, a blonde-haired man runs past Spider-Man with a security guard (later revealed to be named Baxter Bigelow) right on his heels.
+"Stop him!", the guard yells, "If he makes it to the elevator, he'll get away!"
 But Spider-Man makes no move to intercede and the fleeing man reaches the elevator and makes his escape.
 "Lucky that goon in a costume didn't stop me!", he gloats.

 The cop berates Spider-Man for not tripping the crook up or holding him or something but the web-spinner thinks nothing of it.
 "From now on I just look out for number one", he says, "that means... me!"